Touched by an Angel: Plot

 In the series finale, Monica is up for promotion to supervisor, pending the outcome of a difficult case in which she must defend Zach (Scott Bairstow), an innocent drifter accused of causing a boiler explosion at a school two years ago in the small town of Ascension, Colorado.
 The explosion killed most of the children, leaving the citizens devastated.
-During the case, Monica sees many familiar faces, including Joey Machulis (Paul Wittenburg), one of Monica's previous assignments who is a witness to the events, his brother Wayne (Randy Travis), who is now sheriff, Sophie (Marion Ross), a formerly homeless acquaintance, and Mike (Patrick Duffy), a lawyer Monica saved during her search and rescue days who is now the Mayor.
-An out of town developer claims Zach is the perpetrator and despite the lack of evidence, Zach is put on trial.
+During the case, Monica sees many familiar faces, including Joey Machulis (Paul Wittenburg), one of Monica's previous assignments, who is a witness to the events; his brother Wayne (Randy Travis), who is now sheriff; Sophie (Marion Ross), a formerly homeless acquaintance; and Mike (Patrick Duffy), a lawyer Monica saved during her search and rescue days, who is now the mayor.
+An out-of-town developer claims Zach is the perpetrator, and despite the lack of evidence, Zach is put on trial.
 Monica does all she can to help him, including asking Mike to represent him, but the prosecutor in the case, Jones, is really Satan in disguise, and Zach is eventually convicted.

 After the trial, Monica is able to help the citizens realize their mistake and to see that Zach's return to the town had helped them finally start living again.
 They begin going back to church, welcomed by the pastor they had once abandoned.
 Their change of heart, however, cannot free Zach, so Monica visits him in jail and reveals that she is an angel.
 She then promises him that she will become his guardian angel, forgoing all future assignments and the coveted promotion, to protect him from harm in prison.
 When she returns in the morning, however, the cell is empty.
 The citizens decide not to search for him, and it is revealed that Joey inadvertently caused the explosion after the devil tricked him into turning the boiler too high to warm some kittens he'd found.

 The perplexed Monica returns to the desert to find Tess and Zach.
-There, she learns that Zach was actually Jesus, and that her defending him was a test, which she passed by being willing to sacrifice herself for him.
+There, she learns that Zach was actually God, and that her defending him was a test, which she passed by being willing to sacrifice herself for him.
 Monica is promoted to supervisor.
-As she leaves, she says her goodbyes to Gloria, and to Andrew, who gives her a pocket watch to remember their friendship by.
+As she leaves, she says her goodbyes to Gloria, and to Andrew, who gives her a pocket watch to remember their friendship.
 Before parting, Tess gives Monica the keys to the Cadillac, as she is leaving her job to sit at God's feet.
 Monica is last shown driving away as the camera pans out over the desert.